Gwen-Bradbury/MS4/README.md

 > Doctype Errors ( Doctype must be declared first ); As my html files extend from the base.html file and the doctype is declared there, it doesn't need to be repeated on every page.
 > Html Hint errors ( Special Characters Must Be Escaped ); The character is escaped but the linter can't tell as there's python in the line of code.
 > Cornflakes ('checkout.signals' imported but unused); This allows the Admin to see the order total, grand total and delivery cost in Admin Page.
-> Flake8 Line to Long (apps.py, line 42); This will stop the code from running if you break the line.

 ## Deployment